 Asset = liabilities + owner’s equity

-- Income statement – it will tell you how well did the company perform during the accounting year or quarter.
+- Income statement – it will tell you how well did the company perform during the accounting year or quarter, how much money came in and what costs it has incurred for the period.
 It’s also known as profit and loss account.

 - Statement of retained earning or stockholders equity – it will show you how retained earning changes during the year

 - Statement of cash flow – it will show how the company generate and spend cash from operating, financing and investing activities during the year.
 Cash flow basically shows you where did the money go?

 Independent auditors attest to the fairness of the financial statements by submitting auditor’s report to shareholders.
 You can find auditor’s report in company’s annual report along with the profit and loss account, balance sheet, cash flows and statement of retained earnings.

 These financial statements will relate to a specific date and time period.
 You can find all of them in company’s annual report or quarterly report filed with stock exchange